 - South African business spends a great deal of time and money on education projects.
 While this generous and valuable contribution has resulted in many excellent projects, it has not improved the education system as a whole.
-Compared to government expenditure on education, the resources commanded by companies and foundations are minuscule.

-- The country needs good ideas to help focus the allocation of private funding so that it has the best chance of positively influencing the education system.
+- Compared to government expenditure on South African education, the resources commanded by companies and foundations are miniscule.
+The country needs good ideas to help focus the allocation of private funding, so that it has the best chance of positively influencing the education system.

 Press release: Smarter ways for business to make a difference in schools